getsentry/sentry-javascript/MIGRATION.md

   integrations: [Sentry.browserTracingIntegration()],
 });

-// You still need to add the Trace Service like before!
+// You still need to add the TraceService like before!
 ```

 ### `@sentry/remix`